Entire dental school clinic devoted to free dental care for KC area children on Friday

 Give Kids a Smile is sponsored by the American Dental Association (ADA).
 According to the ADA “the Give Kids a Smile name was first used by the Greater St. Louis Dental Society and a group of dentists who set up a temporary full-service clinic that treated nearly 400 children over two days in February 2002.
 Since then the program has grown enormously.”

-The ADA anticipates (as of Jan.
-18) that in 2011 Give Kids a Smile will involve 11,966 dentists and 32,984 other volunteers providing care to 389,940 children at 1,707 events across the country.
-According to Dr. Michael McCunniff, director of UMKC oral health outreach programs, Give Kids a Smile accomplishes multiple goals for the school in particular and oral healthcare in general.
+According to Dr. Michael McCunniff, director of UMKC oral health outreach programs, Give Kids a Smile accomplishes multiple goals for the school in particular, and oral healthcare in general.

 “Serving the needs of underserved children is obviously the primary purpose of the program.
 But there are other benefits as well,” he said.
 “For instance, the health screenings at the area elementary schools and the oral healthcare delivered at the Dental School enable public health professionals to collect data that can be used to address the oral healthcare needs in communities throughout the metro area.
 Give Kids a Smile also enables our dental and dental hygiene students to participate in community-based programs that enrich and expand their educational experiences.”